jipconan/lambda-patreon-posts/README.md

 ## Overview

 This project is a serverless application that automatically retrieves and shares the latest posts from a Patreon campaign on Twitter and Discord.
-It’s built using AWS Lambda and managed with AWS SAM (Serverless Application Model).
+It’s built using AWS Lambda triggered by CloudWatch event.
 By integrating with the Patreon API, Twitter API, and Discord API, the application automates the process of sharing new campaign posts with followers across platforms.

 ## Functionality